Getting new software can be hard.

 As you narrow your search down to the final few vendors who can meet your functional requirements, it’s important to look at them as a company, not just a product.
 Does their direction align with your future goals?
 How are they with support after onboarding?

-It’s crucial to choose someone that’s going to pursue an ongoing relationship, not just someone who will onboard you and forget you.
+It’s crucial to choose a partner that’s going to pursue an ongoing relationship, not just someone who will onboard you and forget you.
 Remember that the people component is just as important.

 Want to learn more?